jiafei1224/SPACE/README.md

 # SPACE: A Simulator for Physical Interactions and Causal Learning in 3D Environments

 ## SPACE Simulator
 Run the Blender Code for each of the physical interactions tasks from the file using the Blender Python API.
+Please ensure that the object files is in the same file directory as the `.blend` file.

 ## SPACE Dataset
 Download the respective dataset along with the annotation from here: